syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 will not be delivered until you codify the provisioning process.

 That is not to say that what you just did is useless!
-The current Promise is, in a way, very similar to Platforms based on tickets: a resource is requested, which can notify a platform team to go and manually create the service, updating the request once the service is instantiated.
+The current Promise is, in a way, very similar to platforms based on tickets: a resource is requested, which can notify a platform team to go and manually create the service, updating the request once the service is instantiated.